indianajohn/jopenvrwrapper/README.md

 }
 ```

-A build.gradle file is included as well as a pre-made gradle wrapper; on any
+A build.gradle file is included as well as a pre-made Gradle wrapper; on any
 machine with the JDK on it, running this should be as simple as running

 ```